 Something creaked and strained beneath his feet.
 His muscles contracted, and he cried out involuntarily.
 With a distant rumble and rush the tower revolved, the signs on the parchment swept past his eyes.
-Then, with a slight jar it stopped, and he fell to his knees.
+Then, with a slight jar, it stopped, and he fell to his knees.

 "Aiwallah!
-What--in God's name--" he sought for words.
+What-in God's name--" He sought for words.
 What, indeed, could turn a massive tower on its foundations?
 "I saw it turn."

 Omar waited without speaking, as he raised Ghazali to his feet, and the mystic's disciples hurried forward.
+"Master," one said, "surely this tower did not move.

 "Master," one said, "surely this tower did not move.
-We--we saw thee turn slowly at first and then swiftly upon thy feet."
+We-we saw thee turn slowly at first and then swiftly upon thy feet."